realrossmanngroup/councilwatch/docs/Architecture.md

 > [!WARNING]
 > This document is a work in progress and is subject to change.
 Very little has been set in stone and pretty much everything is open for discussion.

+## CDN

+We will use [Cloudflare](https://www.cloudflare.com/) as our Content Delivery Network (CDN) to serve a cached version of our front end application and potentially API requests.
+This is to improve performance and reduce the load on our back end infrastructure.

 ## Back End Server

 The various CouncilWatch back end components will be hosted on a yet to be determined VPS provider.
 The back end application will be built using [NestJS](https://nestjs.com/) and [TypeScript](https://www.typescriptlang.org/), which will expose a RESTful API for the front end to consume.
 The NestJS application will be responsible for: